 Wherever they live, they abide in me."

-With that somewhat invisible foundation in place, let's consider that it's really the surfaces we look at that create a great many of our world's problems.
-They insist that by being the "visible" parts of life, they are also the most important parts–the parts we're actually interacting with all the time.
+With that somewhat invisible foundation in place, let's consider that it's really basing our judgments on the surfaces of what we see that creates a great many of our world's problems.
+They insist that by being the "visible" parts of life, they are also the most important parts—the parts we're actually interacting with all the time.
 But that's not really true, is it?
 Aren't we seeing, and more importantly feeling, the invisible parts of life, perhaps more deeply, all the time?

-When we're confronted by surfaces–appearances, behaviors, "final outcomes"–it does us no good to compare our insides to those outward presentations, but only to first consider what we don't know about the insides of each.
-That's where we may find our real understanding.
-We've all experienced the illusion of something looking so good on the outside, only to find out that it's really full of pain.
+When we're confronted by surfaces—appearances, behaviors, "final outcomes"—it does us no good to compare our insides to those outward presentations, but to start by considering what we don't know about the insides of each.
+That's where we can find our real understanding.
+We've all experienced the illusion of something looking really good on the outside, only to find out that it's actually full of pain.
 (I've picked a lot of chocolates like that...)

-So, it's our ability to witness this occupation by spirit, and it's outward expression (as mysterious as it is miraculous,) that is the most important, truly interactive, and compellingly honest perception we can have–whether we can actually see past the physical surface of something (or someone) or not.
-When we don't get too wrapped-up with surface appearances, we can see that remarkable relationship pretty plainly...but we have to relax and allow ourselves to.
-So try this sometimes – pay as little attention to the surface of things as possible.
-Practice looking into it (intuit); and try to witness the spirit arising from within things and people, as often as possible.
+So, it's our ability to witness this occupation by spirit, and the outward expression of it (as mysterious as it is miraculous,) that's the most important, truly interactive, and compellingly honest perception we can have—whether we can actually see past the physical surface of something (or someone) or not.
+When we don't get too wrapped-up with surface appearances, we can see that remarkable relationship pretty plainly...but we have to relax, stop labeling, and allow ourselves to.
+So try this sometimes—pay as little attention to the surface of things as possible.
+Practice looking into it (intuit); and just try to witness the spirit arising from within things and people, as often as you can.
 Like everything that's worth getting good at, it takes practice.

 "To God belongs the East and the West;